wymeditor/wymeditor/docs/wymeditor_development/making_releases.rst

 Making the release
 ==================

-After the above pre–requesites are met, the following actions are in order.
+After the above prerequesites are met, the following actions are in order.

 Update version strings
 ----------------------